-The basin supports significant agriculture, tourism and other productive industries and is home to more than two million people.
+The Basin supports significant agriculture, tourism and other productive industries and is home to more than two million people.
 Outside the Basin, a further 1.3 million people depend on its water resources, including Adelaide with the largest population base reliant on Basin water resources.

 We need to manage the river carefully to ensure it is able to continue to support healthy environments and productive and resilient industries and communities into the future.